Blokus: Gameplay

 In the standard/original four-player version, each player's first piece must touch one of the board's four corners, as shown.

-Once the game ends, each player counts every square on the piece(s) that they did not place on the board, each counting as a negative (−1) point (e.g., an unplayed tetromino is worth −4 points).
-A player who played all of their pieces is awarded a 15-point bonus.
-If the last piece played was a monomino, provided that all pieces of their own color have been played, the player is awarded a 20-point bonus instead.
+Once the game ends, each player counts every square of the piece(s) that they did not place on the board, each counting as a negative (−1) point (e.g., an unplayed tetromino is worth −4 points).
+A player who played all their pieces is awarded a 15-point bonus.
+If their last piece played was their monomino, provided that all their pieces have been played, the player is awarded an additional 5-point bonus.
 The player with the highest score wins.

 Two- and three-player variations

-Blokus rules also allow for two and three player games.
+Blokus rules also allow for two- and three-player games.
 In two-player games, each player takes two colors.
 In three-player games, either one of the players takes two colors or else "the pieces of the fourth color are placed on the board in a non-strategic way".